stdeson/logftz/README.md

-# LogF - Timezone-Configurable Logging Package
+# LogFtz - Timezone-Configurable Logging Package

 A Python logging package based on loguru with configurable timezone support.
 Defaults to Shanghai timezone (Asia/Shanghai) but allows users to set any timezone.